fdedo/MSNGcodes/README.md

 # MSNGcodes
-In this repository you can find some codes written for the paper **F. De Domenico, G. Livan, G. Montagna, O. Nicrosini, Modeling and simulation of financial returns under non-Gaussian distributions, Physica A (2023)**.
+In this repository you can find some codes developed for the paper **F. De Domenico, G. Livan, G. Montagna, O. Nicrosini, Modeling and simulation of financial returns under non-Gaussian distributions, Physica A (2023)**.

 - In _berryesseen.py_ the computation of the Monte Carlo bound for the **Berry-Esseen theorem** is implemented.
   To run the code, the file _tldrandomnumbers.txt_ is provided in an external Drive folder.
 This file stores 10^8 random numbers